openaps/AndroidAPSdocs/docs/EN/Getting-Started/CompatiblesCgms.md

-# CGMS/FGMS Configuration
+# CGMs/FGMs Configuration

-This is just a short overview of all compatible CGMs/FGMs with **AAPS**.
+This section provides a brief overview of all compatible **CGMs/FGMs** with **AAPS**.

-Just a short hint: if you can display your glucose data in xDrip+ app or Nightscout website, you can choose xDrip+ (or Nightscout with web connection) as BG source in **AAPS**.
+*Tip*: If you can display your glucose data in xDrip+ app, you can choose xDrip+ as **BG** source in **AAPS**.

 * [General recommendations](../CompatibleCgms/GeneralCGMRecommendation.md)
 * [Data Smoothing](../CompatibleCgms/SmoothingBloodGlucoseData.md)
 * [xDrip+Settings](../CompatibleCgms/xDrip.md)
-* [Nightscout as BG Source](../CompatibleCgms/CgmNightscoutUpload.md): not recommended as closed loop relies on mobile data / Wi-Fi coverage in this case.
-CGM data will only be received if there is an online connection to your NS site.
-Better use local broadcast from one of the other CGM data sources.
+* [Nightscout as BG Source](../CompatibleCgms/CgmNightscoutUpload.md): While it's possible to use Nightscout as a BG source for closed-loop insulin delivery, **this method is not recommended** due to its reliance on stable mobile data or Wi-Fi connectivity.
+This means your **CGM** data would only be received by **AAPS** when you have an online connection to your Nightscout site.
+For a more reliable set up, using a CGM with local broadcast from the receiver (as listed below) to **AAPS**, is a much better option.

 | CGM                                                   | Available [BG Sources](../SettingUpAaps/ConfigBuilder.md#bg-source)          |
 |-------------------------------------------------------|------------------------------------------------------------------------------|